DIY Textured Vase out of a Plastic Carton

-At the same time I had also been admiring the look of two tone vases from higher end stores, but the price point was way past my budget.
-I saw these at West Elm for $20-$60.
+Recently I was admiring the look of two tone vases from higher end stores, but the price point was way past my budget.
+I saw some at Pottery Barn for $20-$60.

 (I’ve included some affiliate links for your convenience.
 Click here to read my full disclosure policy.)